SAP-samples/btp-s4hana-nocode-extension/prepare/StartBuildApps.md

      <img src="../create-application/develop/images/ba_subscription.png">

- 4. You might be prompted with a logon screen where you have to choose between the default Identity Provider or your custom Identity Provider.
-Log in to the Application using your custom Identity Provider credentials and the SAP Build Lobby shows up.
+ 4. Log in to the Application using your custom Identity Provider credentials and the SAP Build Lobby shows up.
+    > If you have setup trusts to multiple identity providers in the subaccount, then you have to select the Identity Provider you have choosen at the SAP Build Apps setup.
     <img src="../create-application/develop/images/sap-build-lobby.png">

 ## Implement a simple Application